jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 If we can embrace our nature as a technological species and consciously shape the tools that increasingly determine our fate.
 Before we can say "People are born free and everywhere seem to be enjoying themselves" we must start the process of technological evolution self-awareness; what I call Techvolution.

 The journey of Techvolution will trace life's biological evolution through countless ages and epochs, mass-extinctions, then into early human history, the rise and fall of empires that unknowingly rode the wave of life's newfound technological evolution.
 We'll learn about the start of science, uncover deeper patterns of human psychology and the temporary nature of today's brands as we map the intricate tree of technological life.
 But to understand this journey, we must first answer a fundamental question: if lifeforms cooperate more than we compete, who is evolution fighting?

+--

+What the modified Milgram experiment does is showcase the roles/masks we want other people to wear for our own self-benefit.
+Corporations call American citizens consumers and employees, because those are roles that solely benefit their tool-sets.

 ## Chapter 1—The Rules of the Game